 The space industry is global, but the noise converges around the same topics and stakeholders.
 This repeat news and media coverage create an echo chamber that leaves out many exciting advancements and essential issues.
 As a result, there’s a critical need for diversity of opinion and new perspectives about what’s flying under the radar.

 MONI-07B is a hybrid between an indie space blog and a multimedia portal.
-It is built fundamentally differently due to core values that resonate with the Web 3.0 vision of decentralization, independence, and privacy.
+It is built fundamentally differently due to core values that resonate with the Web 3.0 efforts and new visions of the Internet championing decentralization, independence, and privacy.

 MONI-07B is powered by an open sourced infrastructure explicitly built for indie creators.
 Furthermore, unlike the Web 2.0 ad-tech model that often abuses your online behavioral data and predetermines content based on clicks, there’s a guiding ethos at MONI-07B.